hegde-dev/DS-one/README.md

 # DS-one
-First rrepo on data science from Harvard x
+First repo on data science from Harvard x